IQuOD/wodpy/README.md

 #### File Navigation

-There may be many profiles in a single text file; these functions help walk around the collection of profiles found in the file.
+There may be many profiles in a single text file; these methods help walk around the collection of profiles found in the file.

  - `advance_file_position_to_next_profile(fid)`: Advance to the next profile in the current file `fid`.
  - `is_last_profile_in_file(fid)`: Returns true if this is the last profile in the data file `fid`.
- - `return_file_position_to_start_of_profile(fid)`: Return the file `fid` position to the start of the profile.
+ - `return_file_position_to_start_of_profile(fid)`: Return the file `fid` position to the start of the current profile.